SalvieMundi/DefinitiveEditionVanillaPlus/README.md

 With that in mind, some mods currently available for fabric contained features meeting these philosophies, while others did not and were not included.
 Some contained several features meeting these requirements, and several others that didn't -- those mods were further edited in their code, the sources for which can be downloaded from my forked repositories.
 And, of course, any mods not available for 1.17.1 were not included.

-In total, there are 369 mods included in this modpack, which will be further described in the Mods & Authors section.
+In total, there are 369 mods included in this modpack, which will be further described in the <a href="#mods">Mods & Authors</a> section.

 <a href="#top">Back to Top</a>
 <br /><br /><br />